A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: The sijection between and

 First, we consider the case when $m=2$.
-Then, we have $k=0$, and therefore this is reduce to Construction~\ref{construction::7-4}, which is compatible with $\lvert \eta_1 \rvert$.
-For the case $m>2$, we apply Construction~\ref{construction::7-2}.
+Then we have $k=0$ and therefore this case reduces to Construction~\ref{construction::7-4}, which is compatible with $\lvert \eta_1 \rvert$.
+For the case $m>2$ we apply Construction~\ref{construction::7-2}.
 Then, the LHS is in the form of

 where $\bigsqcup_{u_\ast} \cdots \bigsqcup_{u_\ast} J_{\frac{m+k-2}{2}}\left<\ast\right>$ match the form of the LHS for the case $(m,k) = (m-2,k)$ or $(m-1,k-1)$.
 Therefore, by induction, this is in sijection to